 Increasing human activity in natural spaces also has the potential to negatively impact on environmental values and conflict can arise between more passive and active uses (eg between fast moving cyclists and pedestrians).
-Developing 'activation' or park master plans for key open spaces which balance potentially competing values will help to reduce future conflicts.
-Newly purchased land, such as sites in Leonard St and McBryde Street (Fawkner), Outlook Drive (Glenroy) and Spry Street (Coburg North) are priority areas for such plans as currently relatively under-developed sites that offer opportunity for both amenity and conservation improvements.
+Developing 'activation' or park master plans, which identify and map areas for development (including new paths, playgrounds, revegetation areas) for key open spaces and balance potentially competing values will help to reduce future conflicts.
+Newly purchased land, such as sites in Leonard St and McBryde Street (Fawkner), Outlook Drive (Glenroy) and Spry Street (Coburg North) are priority areas for developing such plans for both amenity and conservation improvements.

-5.14 Fire - friend or foe?
+5.16 Fire - friend or foe?